Free shipping to continental U.S. on all orders. Shop Now!

 Active Play Idea #4: Hit the arcade

-How to build it: Create a Skee-ball-style game using your Nugget to create a lane and a ramp that flings the ball into bullseye rings.
+How to build a Nuggety arcade: Create a Nugget® Skee-ball-style game using your Nugget to create a lane and a ramp that flings the ball into bullseye rings.
 Courtney says small baskets are a great option too.

 Why Courtney’s kids love it: “Creating fun games that include tossing balls or beanbags is a must with my kids.
 That is why this setup is always in rotation.
 We switch it up by using small baskets or even laundry baskets!
 I love playing too if they let me.”